Semantic Security for Quantum Wiretap Channels: Semantic Security with BRI Functions

 \begin{theorem} For any probability distribution $P$ over $\mathcal{X}$: \begin{enumerate} \item there exist BRI modular codes achieving the semantic secrecy rate $\chi(P;W)-\chi(P;V)$ using codes achieving the transmission rate $\chi(P;W)$; \item the same rate is achievable with their derandomized codes. \end{enumerate} \end{theorem}

-Notice that this theorem implies that the classical-quantum wiretap channel capacity can also be achieved with such modular codes, and thus in particular the second point of the theorem also provides an alternative proof for \Cref{thm:capacity} with BRI scheme.
+Notice that this theorem implies that the classical-quantum wiretap channel capacity can also be achieved with such modular codes, and thus in particular the second point of the theorem also provides an alternative proof for \Cref{thm:capacity} with BRI scheme in the case of finite dimensional channels.
 Indeed, since the theorem holds for all $P$, we can also directly achieve the supremum.
 This single letter formula then implies the multi-letter formula by standard argument.
 More precisely, we can write the classical-quantum wiretap capacity as

 where

 Then the standard argument, which we reproduce in \Cref{thm:bri} for completeness, shows that if $C_\textnormal{w}^1$ is achievable by a class of codes, it automatically follows that $C_\textnormal{w}$ is also achievable.